indrekru/real-estate-scraper/README.md

 Check the prod logs:

 ```
-heroku logs -tail -a reat-estate-scraper
+heroku logs -tail -a real-estate-scraper1
 ```

 ## Built With